 OpenClaw is a personal AI assistant.
 Praxis Agents live on the business layer.

 OpenClaw proves how capable a local AI assistant can be.
-Praxis takes the same appetite for useful AI and wraps it in the controls businesses actually need.
+The Praxis Agents Platform takes the same appetite for useful AI and wraps it in the controls businesses actually need.

 Personal AI assistant